It tells the story of a dysfunctional family of settlers and the hardships they encounter as they attempt to travel down the Oregon trail.

 - Nay-Theist: As is tradition for Starkid, the script is over-the-top anti-religious, to the point that "God is a vicious two-faced prick" is the Father's catchphrase.
 A bit deeper than usual though, since this is part of the Father's Never My Fault immaturity and also a commentary on the Everything Trying to Kill You nature of the original Oregon Trail.
 (And the Mother does get some surprisingly sincere moments of prayer to God in her private moments.)

-- Neoclassical Punk Zydeco Rockabilly: The music in the show is a fusion of the Broadway show tunes you'd expect from a stage show, Western-style music you'd expect from the setting, and funk of all things.
+- Neoclassical Punk Zydeco Rockabilly: The music in the show is a fusion of the Broadway show tunes you'd expect from a stage show, Western-style music you'd expect from the setting, and funk, typical of Jeff Blim's style.

 - No Fourth Wall: To an extreme degree even for a Starkid show, especially during the opening "Gone to Oregon" number.
 The concept of the audience naming the characters is introduced by the actors, out of character, reminiscing on how they picked names when playing the game as children.
 When the Mother asks why the Father (played by Jeff Blim) gets to choose their starting profession he cheerfully replies it's because he wrote the script.
 The song goes on to excuse any Black Comedy or Artistic License History by reminding us it's not even based on the historical Oregon Trail but the computer game.Chorus: It's only a game